great-expectations/great_expectations/docs/source/custom_expectations.rst

 It's common to want to extend Great Expectations with application- or domain-specific Expectations.
 For example:

 .. code-block:: bash

     expect_column_text_to_be_in_english
-    expect_column_value_to_be_valid_diagnosis_code
+    expect_column_value_to_be_valid_medical_diagnosis_code
     expect_column_value_to_be_be_unicode_encodable

-These Expectations aren't included in the default set, but could be extremely useful for many applications.
+These Expectations aren't included in the default set, but could be very useful for specific applications.

 Fear not!
 Great Expectations is designed for customization and extensibility.